theopmw/recipe-box/README.md

 ### Notes on Flask-WTForms

-After some research, Flask-WTForms was chosen to simplify form generation and validation for the site.
+After some research, Flask-WTForms was chosen to simplify form generation and validation (eg avoidance of Cross-Site Request Forgery (CSRF)) for the site.

-The following articles helped with the decision and to develop a better understanding of the uses of Flask-WTForms:
+The following articles helped with the decision and to develop a better understanding of the uses and capabilities of Flask-WTForms:

 [BetterProgramming](https://betterprogramming.pub/how-to-use-flask-wtforms-faab71d5a034)

 [OWASP.org](https://owasp.org/www-community/attacks/csrf)

 ## Testing